Tyferse/Python_public/README.md

 # Python3_public
-Just all code written on Python programming language but public.
+Just all code written in Python programming language but public.